Welcome to the world of e-commerce, where online stores enter into fierce competition to win over new customers. All day, every day.

-Book a demo to find out more about increasing your Average Order Value with Ingrid.
+Book a demo to find out more about increasing your AOV with Ingrid.

 Pay attention to the after-sales experience

-However, increasing the Average Order Value shouldn’t end with the click of a 'Complete the purchase' button.
+However, increasing the AOV shouldn’t end with the click of a 'Complete the purchase' button.
 The post-purchase experience, even though often neglected, also provides an opportunity (or two) to still add some more items to the initial order.

 To start with, the order confirmation page is a valuable asset that many online retailers don't use effectively.
 At best, there’s a note saying “Thanks for the order, now please leave”.